dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/first-steps/react.md

 ---

-import ComponentBox from 'Tags/ComponentBox' import { Button, IconPrimary } from 'dnb-ui-lib/src'
+import ComponentBox from 'Tags/ComponentBox' import { Button, IconPrimary } from '@dnb/eufemia/src'
-import { hamburger as hamburgerIcon } from 'dnb-ui-lib/src/icons/secondary_icons'
+import { hamburger as hamburgerIcon } from '@dnb/eufemia/src/icons/secondary_icons'

 # React JS for the web

-The most basic way to use the `dnb-ui-lib` is like this:
+The most basic way to use the `@dnb/eufemia` is like this:

 ## Basic Buttons